-On this program, you will be staying in three homestays.
-Your first homestay will be with Zuluspeaking families in Cato Manor, a township about 10km from the center of the city.
+On this program, you will be staying in one homestay.
+Your homestay will be with Zuluspeaking families in Cato Manor, a township about 10km from the center of the city.
 Each student will have his/her own family but will be within a few hundred yards of other students and within a mile of the whole group, as the program staff select families from one neighborhood.
 All houses will have cell phone reception, flush toilets, and electricity, and they are constructed of cinder brick.
-The Cato Manor homestay will be approximately four to five weeks in duration.
+The Cato Manor homestay will be approximately two weeks in duration.